liamslj13/liamslj13/README.md

 ## 🏝️ About Me

 Hi, I'm Liam 👋 I've recently been very interested in systems programming, and more specifically compilers!
-In my free time you can catch me reading, studying foreign languages, or playing Animal Crossing on my DS Lite.
+In my free time you can catch me reading, studying foreign languages, or playing somekind of video game (recently おいでよどうぶつの森).
+I love meeting new people with similar interests, so feel free to reach out!

 ## 🌱 Main Languages
 <p align="center">